bmish/eslint-doc-generator/README.md

 These can be provided as CLI options or as [config file](#configuration-file) options.
 All options are optional.

-There's also an optional path argument if you need to point the CLI to an ESLint plugin directory that isn't just the current directory.
+The CLI has an optional path argument if you need to point the CLI to an ESLint plugin directory that isn't just the current directory.

+There's also a `postprocess` option that's only available via a [config file](#configuration-file).

 | Name | Description |
 | :-- | :-- |